 - Do not use scented soaps, shampoos, or lotions on the diaper area.

-This is not a complete list of all side effects that may occur.
-If you have questions about side effects, contact your health care provider.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.
-To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-- If your symptoms do not improve or if they become worse, check with your doctor.
+- If your symptoms or health problems do not get better or if they become worse, call your doctor.